Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

-and from (3.16) we have $\lambda_1(e^{F_0})\ge(n+1)!$.\endpf
+and from (3.17) we have $\lambda_1'(e^{F_0})\ge(n+1)!$.\endpf

-The next result is a Hersch's type ``isoperimetric" inequality for the first $Q$ reciprocal eigenvalues.
+The next result is a Hersch-type ``isoperimetric" inequality for the first $Q$ reciprocal eigenvalues.
 In the Euclidean case the inequality appeared first in [H] and it was later extended in [CY].

 Notice that in our notation, when $W\equiv1$ on $\Sn$ we have

 since the bottom eigenvalue for $\A_Q'$ is $(n+1)!$ counted with multiplicity $m_{01}+m_{10}=2n+2$ (see (1.8)), its eigenspace being generated by the coordinate functions $\z_1,...,\zn$ and $\bar\z_1,...,\bar\zn.$